GhettoBastler/BusDisplay/README.md

 - A 2x20 connector with a ribbon cable for connecting the board to the Raspberry Pi

 ### Enclosure
 The enclosure is designed to be laser cut.
 The material should be 5mm thick.
-All the parts are held in place by M2.5 bolts.
+The assembly requires 9 M2.5x15 bolts.

 ## License
 This project is licensed under the terms of the GNU GPLv3 license.